marko2606/p3/README.md

 ## Requirements

-You need to have NodeJS instaled.
+You need to have NodeJS installed.

 ## Basic information

 Webpack is a tool to build JavaScript modules in your application.
-It simplifies your workflow by quickly constructing a dependency graph of your application and bundling them in the right order. webpack can be configured to customise optimisations to your code, to split vendor/css/js code for production, run a development server that hot-reloads your code without page refresh and many such cool features.
+It simplifies your workflow by quickly constructing a dependency graph of your application and bundling them in the right order.
+Webpack can be configured to customize optimizations to your code, to split vendor/css/js code for production, run a development server that hot-reloads your code without page refresh and many such cool features.

 <img src="https://webpack.github.io/assets/what-is-webpack.png"></img>